KoBeWi/Metroidvania-System/README.md

 # Metroidvania System

 Metroidvania System (abbrevated as MetSys) is a general-purpose toolkit for creating metroidvania games in Godot game engine.
+It helps with map design, navigation and presentation, tracking collectibles and provides basic save data functionality related to the system.
+It's components can be used independently, even for games that aren't metroidvanias.

+## Getting started

+MetSys is an addon

 Features:
 - Map Viewer will highlight the currently opened scene on map